Building Qt 5.15 LTS for Raspberry Pi on Raspberry Pi OS

 This tutorial will guide you on how to build an up-to-date Qt 5.15 LTS release from source with proper hardware acceleration support for Raspberry Pi on Raspberry Pi OS, both 32-bit and 64-bit.

-This tutorial concentrates on the Qt 5.15.2 LTS, the Long Time Support release, the last in the Qt 5 series.
-Unfortunately later releases of Qt 5.15 are not available as Open Source anymore.
+This tutorial concentrates on the Qt 5.15 LTS, the Long Time Support releases of 5.15, the last in the Qt 5 series.
+Unfortunately latest releases of Qt 5.15 are not available as Open Source imidiately anymore but with a 1 year delay.

 These instructions will build version of Qt that uses the eglfs interface by default and therefore runs applications fullscreen.
 You can optionally add X11 and/or Wayland support by installing the required development packages, they are described in the Optional features table below.